This is Why Kissing Before Marriage Isn’t Allowed in Our Family

 Should Teens Kiss Before Marriage?

 Did you know there is another passage in the Bible that says it is a “good thing for a man not to touch a woman.”
 Check it out in I Corinthians 7:1.
 So, choosing not to kiss before marriage isn’t weird, backward or strange…it is a “good thing.”

-My husband and I have been married for almost 14 years and I cannot tell you how thankful I am that we were both pure when we said “I do.”
-We did not have to bring baggage into our marriage because we chose to be careful in our dating relationship and save our kisses and intimacy for marriage.
+My husband and I have been married for 18 years and I cannot tell you how thankful I am that we were both pure when we said “I do.”

 Choosing to engage in kissing is not fleeing or running away — it’s inching closer and closer to the boundary line.